mblockelet/opentezos/docs/deploy-a-node/set-up-a-node.md

 ### Node synchronisation

-Whenever a node starts, it tries to retrieve the most current head of the chain from its peers and all the block from the Genesis to that head.
+Whenever a node starts, it tries to retrieve the most recent head of the chain from its peers and all the block from the Genesis to that head.
 This can be a long process if there are many blocks to retrieve.

 So, rather than taking days to download the Tezos blockchain from the P2P network, a node can be quickly synchronized in a few minutes from a **snapshot**.

-> The term snapshot is a bit of an unfortunate term as it already has another meaning in Tezos, which is the schedule for baking rights.
-To be clear, the snapshot we are talking about is completely different from the baking rights snapshot.
-This snapshot is a compressed copy of the chain from a certain block.
+> The term snapshot is a bit of an unfortunate term as it already has another meaning in Tezos, which is the periodical context picture necessary to establish future baking rights.
+To be clear, the snapshot we are talking about is completely different from the context snapshot.
+This snapshot is a compressed copy of the chain starting from a given block.
 > To learn more about snapshots, [here](https://blog.nomadic-labs.com/introducing-snapshots-and-history-modes-for-the-tezos-node.html) is an article from Nomadics Labs.

 #### Downloading snapshot